diffix/reference/docs/computing noise.md

 |     5 | AID1[4, 5]          |
 |     4 | AID1[1, 2, 3, 4, 5] |

 - We produce per-AID contributions.
-In this case the value 9 is shared, and so is the value 5 and 4.
+In this case, the value 9 is shared, and so are the values 5 and 4.
 These are distributed amongst the corresponding AIDs.
-The resulting list of AID contributions, becomes:
 - The rows are sorted in descending order of `Value`

+The resulting list of AID contributions becomes:

 |                 Value | AID | Required distortion by AID |
 | --------------------: | --- | -------------------------- |